JuliaLang/julia/doc/src/index.md

 To use a standard library package, it is first necessary to load the package with a [`using`](@ref) or [`import`](@ref) statement.
 Links to available standard library packages are provided below, and may also be found in the website sidebar.
+Their source code is available in the `Sys.STDLIB` directory of a Julia installation.

 ```@eval
 import Markdown